haukex/hgpstools/INSTALL-RPi.md

 			APT::Periodic::AutocleanInterval "7";
 			APT::Periodic::Unattended-Upgrade "1";

-	-	Other configuration files worth taking a look at to see if you need to adjust them for your setup: `/etc/ntp.conf`, `/etc/ssh/sshd_config` (in this one I usually change `PermitRootLogin` to `no`).
+	f.
+Other configuration files worth taking a look at to see if you need to adjust them for your setup: `/etc/ntp.conf`, `/etc/ssh/sshd_config` (in this one I usually change `PermitRootLogin` to `no`).

--	Install additional packages via `sudo apt-get install ...` or `aptitude`:
+3. Install additional packages via `sudo apt-get install ...` or `aptitude`:

 	a.
 Required: Install the following packages: `libio-interface-perl`, `socat`, `libdaemon-control-perl`, `libdevice-serialport-perl`;
 		for `filter_ts.pl` the additional requirements are:
 		`libdatetime-perl`, `libdatetime-format-strptime-perl`

-	-	Recommended: Install the package `ufw`, then do `sudo ufw allow OpenSSH` and `sudo ufw enable` (status can be checked via `sudo ufw status verbose` and `sudo ufw show listening`)
+	b.
+Recommended: Install the package `ufw`, then do `sudo ufw allow OpenSSH` and `sudo ufw enable` (status can be checked via `sudo ufw status verbose` and `sudo ufw show listening`)

-	-	Recommended: Install `alpine` and `postfix`, first configure the latter for "Local only", later you can reconfigure it via `sudo dpkg-reconfigure postfix`.
+	c.
+Recommended: Install `alpine` and `postfix`, first configure the latter for "Local only", later you can reconfigure it via `sudo dpkg-reconfigure postfix`.
 If you want `root`'s mail to go to the `pi` user, add the line `root: pi` to `/etc/aliases` and then